juxor/afaq/markdown/secG3.md

 force and so would simply be another kind of state.
 As Tucker put it in reply to the proto-right-"libertarian" Auberon Herbert:

-> _ "It is true that Anarchists . . . do, in a sense, propose to get rid of ground-rent by force.
-That is to say, if landlords should try to evict occupants, the Anarchists advice the occupants to combine to maintain their ground by force . . .
+> _"It is true that Anarchists . . . do, in a sense, propose to get rid of ground-rent by force.
+That is to say, if landlords should try to evict occupants, the Anarchists advise the occupants to combine to maintain their ground by force . . .
 But it is also true that the Individualists . . . propose to get rid of theft by force . . .
 The Anarchists justify the use of machinery (local juries, etc.) to adjust the property question involved in